Flinverdaasdonk/Flinverdaasdonk.github.io/_posts/2023-04-14-set_cover_problem_greedy_heuristic.md

 For more details on the set cover problem, you can read the [wiki](https://en.wikipedia.org/wiki/Set_cover_problem)

-## Chvátal's Greedy Heuristic for the set cover problem
+## A greedy heuristic to solve the set cover problem

 Recall that the set cover problem is as follows: Which sets are required to cover all points, at a minimum cost.
 Chvátal proposed a classic greedy heuristic to solve the set cover problem in the paper [A Greedy Heuristic for the Set-Cover problem, 1979](https://www.jstor.org/stable/3689577)